 In 2003, Yamaha Piano UK invited Dominic Alldis of Music & Management to talk to their senior management about teamwork, collaboration and reliabiity at their headquarters in Milton Keynes.

-Sit within an orchestra, listen to a symphony and engage in an interactive discussion about leadership, collaboration and diversity…
+Sit within an orchestra, listen to a symphony and engage in an interactive discussion about leadership, trust, diversity and collaboration…

 Listen to a jazz band and engage in an interactive discussion about teamwork, flexibility and innovation within a fast-moving business environment…

 Hear a string quartet perform a classical masterpiece and discuss the process of preparation that leads to an exceptional performance...

 Contrast a classical and jazz approach to corporate decision making and how to balance strategic alignment with creative independence…

-Listen to a piano performance and engage in an interactive discussion about listening, communication, flow and passion...
+Listen to a piano performance and engage in an interactive discussion about listening, communication, artistry and flow...